robinrodricks/FluentListView/README.md

-How do I change what happens the user presses Tab or Enter when editing a cell?[¶](#how-do-i-change-what-happens-the-user-presses-tab-or-enter-when-editing-a-cell "Permalink to this headline")
+How do I change what happens the user presses Tab or Enter when editing a cell?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 > _In my app, I want the user to be able to edit all cells just by repeatedly hitting [Tab].
 So, when the user hits [Tab] when editing the last cell, I don’t want it to wrap back to the first cell – I want it to change rows.
 How can do I that?_